“You HAVE to go to New Orleans!”

 Laura Plantation is a historic Creole Plantation, and I really enjoyed the tour of the house and grounds here.
 They’re doing a lot to restore buildings on the property in order to tell the story of everyone involved in the plantation’s story – including the former slaves.

 Oak Alley is possibly the most photogenic of the Old River Road plantations because of the avenue of 28 live oaks that lead up to the plantation house.
 It’s more commercialized than Laura (with a restaurant, B&B, and even a bar on the property), but the tour through the house was interesting and they have a decent exhibit on slavery at the plantation in replicas of old slave cabins.

-I didn’t go to Whitney Plantation, but it was the third option on the tour we went on (you got to choose 2 out of 3 plantations to visit).
+I didn’t go to Whitney Plantation, but it’s somewhere I would definitely visit next time.
 Whitney was just recently opened to the public and is the only plantation in Louisiana to focus solely on slavery.
-I definitely would visit this one next time!

 There’s SO MUCH to do in New Orleans without ever setting foot on Bourbon Street.
 In fact, with four full days in the city, there was still plenty we didn’t see (and even more that we didn’t eat!).

 Next time, I’d spend more time in the Bywater and Faubourg Marigny neighborhoods.
 I might take a steamboat ride on the Mississippi.
 I would probably take another ghost or vampire tour.
+I would consider a swamp or bayou tour.
 And I would try to get to Whitney Plantation.

 Whatever you do, don’t think that there’s nothing more to NOLA than partying on Bourbon Street!